- Location: Jawala Ji Temple Road, Jawalamukhi, Himachal Pradesh 176031, India

 - A homeopathic clinic is there for travelers where cost-free medical check-ups and medications are provided

 How to Reach

 - By Air: Gaggal Airport is nearby Airport and it is around 50 km from the Temple.

-- By Rail: The nearby railway station is Ranital Railway Station and it is aroud 20 km from Jwala Devi Temple.
+- By Rail: The nearby railway station is Ranital Railway Station which is around 20 km from Jwala Devi Temple.

-- By Road: The Temple well connected with roads so Frequent bus and taxi services are easily available.
+- By Road: The Temple is well connected to roads so Frequent bus and taxi services are easily available.

 Aarti, Bhog and Pooja Timing